 In these years the United States also led the way in shaping the ideas and hopes for an atomic-powered utopia.
-The day after the bombing of Hiroshima, the New York Times wrote "We face the prospect either of destruction on a scale that dwarfs anything thus far reported or of a golden era of social change which could satisfy the most romantic utopian."6 Three days after Nagasaki was destroyed, the New York Times editorialised that atomic technology "can bring to this earth not death but life, not tyranny and cruelty, but a divine freedom," and could bring "dazzling gifts" to the "millions of China and India, bound for so many ages in sweat and hunger to the wheel of material existence."7 Books soon began to appear about the wondrous prospects made possible by atomic technology; a 1947 book, Atomic Energy in the Coming Era, claimed that the future would be "as different from the present as the present is from ancient Egypt," and captured some of the practical qualities of the atomic dream:
+The day after the bombing of Hiroshima, The New York Times wrote: 'We face the prospect either of destruction on a scale that dwarfs anything thus far reported or of a golden era of social change which could satisfy the most romantic utopian.'6 Three days after Nagasaki was destroyed, the New York Times editorialised that atomic technology 'can bring to this earth not death but life, not tyranny and cruelty. but a divine freedom,' and could bring 'dazzling gifts' to the 'millions of China and India, bound for so many ages in sweat and hunger to the wheel of material existence."
+Books soon began to appear about the wondrous prospects made possible by atomic technology; a 1947 book, Atomic Energy in the Coming Era, claimed that the future would be 'as different from the present as the present is from ancient Egypt,' and captured some of the practical qualities of the atomic dream:

-"No baseball game will be called off on account of rain in the Era of Atomic Energy.
+No baseball game will be called off on account of rain in the Era of Atomic Energy.
 No airplane will bypass an airport because of fog.
 No city will experience a winter traffic jam because of heavy snow.
-Summer resorts will be able to guarantee the weather, and artificial suns will make it as easy to grow corn and potatoes indoors as on the farm...
-For the first time in the history of the world, man will have at his disposal energy in amounts sufficient to cope with the forces of Mother Nature."8

-The possibilities seemed both limitless and immediate.
-The New York Times told its readers in 1947 that Africa "could be transformed into another Europe," and the Woman's Home Companion explained in 1948 that it would be possible to "make the dream of the earth as the Promised Land come true in time for many of us already born to see and enjoy it."9 Contemporary surveys suggested these ideas were championed by nuclear scientists, parts of the media, some in government and some industrialists, with support largely limited to affluent and well-educated Americans, while the general public focused more on the threat of nuclear weapons.10 It was these groups, however, with their shared vision of saving the world through atomic science, that quickly came to dominate the debate in the United States.
+Summer resorts will be able to guarantee the weather, and artificial suns will make it as easy to grow corn and potatoes indoors as on the farm. . . .
+For the first time in the history of the world, man will have at his disposal energy in amounts sufficient to cope with the forces of Mother Nature.8 into another Europe,' and the Woman's Home Companion explained in 1948 that it would be possible to 'make the dream of the earth as the Promised Land come true in time for many of us already born to see and enjoy it.'9 Contemporary surveys suggested these ideas were championed by nuclear scientists, parts of the media, some in government and some industrialists, with support largely limited to affluent and well-educated Americans, while the general public focused more on the threat of nuclear weapons.10 It was these groups, however, with their shared vision of saving the world through atomic science that quickly came to dominate the debate in the United States.